mmmmmon/KernelCjson/README.md

 ### not support float
 - The KernelCjson can't parse float something of json.

-  Because the operation float number in kernel is danger
+  Because the operation float number in kernel is danger.

   I was remove anything about float operation in cjson.